Eomys/pyleecan-doc/test.contribution.for.PYLEECAN.rst

 Moreover, every test classes must starting their name with an uppercase.
 If not, pytest will not run it.
 In an another way, every test classes doesn't have to inherit of **object**.

-At the line 43, we are using a fixture, it's one of the two way to make a set_up function.
+At the line with **pytest.fixture**, we are using a fixture, it's one of the two way to make a set_up function.
 You'll see the second later.
 So, the fixture function is just a simple function that we launch before every test functions in the test class.
 Here they are :

 .. code-block:: python